 I have also performed a number of theatrical presentations as a soloist or as part of collaboration with other artists.
 Some examples exclude: Dave Wilson’s Parahumans 16-Piece Orchestra under Danielle Davies and Monika Field, theatrical whirling (solo and self-choreographed) at Dragonfly Belly Dance and The Healing Market, Zaar Skit with Roula Said, and more.

 I competed twice in competitions, winning 1st runner up in the troupe division (Star Bellydancer 2014 as a member of the Egyptian Dance Academy Folklore Troupe performing Saidi under the direction of Abigail).

-Next up in the Post-Covid era, I will be dancing in Sussex for Diversifest, and I have been the belly dance instructor for the Algonquin Resort in Saint Andrews.
-On November I will be teaching a class of 60 women for their wellness weekend event!
+I danced and taught a class in fall 2021 in Sussex for Diversifest, and I have been the belly dance instructor for the Algonquin Resort in Saint Andrews.
+In November 2021, I taught a class of nearly 50 women for Dawn Dunfield’s Wellness weekend event!